Winor/homeassistant_hotkeys/README.md

 # Home Assistant desktop shortcuts
-Create keyboard shortcuts for Home Assistant services.
+Create global keyboard shortcuts for Home Assistant services.
+Runs as a lightweight tray app.
 ## Download the app
-Go to the releases page and download the latest version or [click here to download](https://github.com/Winor/homeassistant_hotkeys/releases/latest/download/homeassistant_hotkeys.exe)
+Go to the releases page and download the latest version or [click here to download for Windows](https://github.com/Winor/homeassistant_hotkeys/releases/latest/download/homeassistant_hotkeys.exe), or clone and build the app yourself.
 ## Running the app:
 ### You need:
 - Windows 7+ (Only tested on Windows 11)